kim-hansu/kim-hansu.github.io/_pages/about.md

 * **Hanyang Academic Grand Award** from Hanyang University, Seoul, Korea, Apr 2013
 * **Hanyang Science and Technology Scholarship** from Hanyang University, Seoul, Korea, Mar 2011 - Feb 2015

+***

+## PUBLICATIONS
+A comprehensive list of my publications is available here
+or
+See my Google Scholar